theopenlane/core/internal/keystore/README.md

 ### Store
 - Validates org/provider inputs, ensures an integration record exists, and persists credential payloads as hush secrets (`SaveCredential`, `LoadCredential`, `DeleteIntegration`).
-- Converts between `types.CredentialPayload` and the `models.CredentialSet` envelope for storage, cloning timestamps and provider metadata.
+- Converts between `models.CredentialSet` and the `models.CredentialSet` envelope for storage, cloning timestamps and provider metadata.
 - Acts as the durable source of truth for all credentials referenced by the broker.

 ### Broker (CredentialSource)